Control plane setup for private locations

 Infrastructure schema

-The control plane will periodically poll our API gateway to find out if a new simulation run has been started using locations handled by this control plane.
+The control plane will periodically poll our API to find out if a new simulation run has been started using locations handled by this control plane.

 If so, it will start new instances (based on the locations configurations) and start the simulation run on them.
-Those instances will send stats through the API gateway as well.
+Those instances will send stats through the API as well.

 Control plane